 The university-level courses that it offers cover a broad spectrum of subjects.
 The platform’s objective is to reach everyone free of charge to encourage higher education and research.

 IUBH, or International University of Applied Sciences, is located in Germany.
-It offers both distance and in-person learning programmes, taught in English and German.
+It offers both distance learning and in-person learning programmes, taught in English and German.
 Hybrid courses – a mix of online and on-campus learning – are also offered by the university.

 The platform offers accredited bachelor’s, master’s and MBA degree courses online.
 As a learner, you’ll also have the option of spending your final term on campus in Germany.